Back to Destinations Page

 Day 2 of your Caribbean sailing vacation we’ll sail to the British island of Anguilla and the stunning Crocus Bay.
-Enjoy snorkeling and cliff jumping in this pristine spot or a casual paddleboard or kayak through the blue waters.
-We provide snorkel gear, kayaks, and paddleboards so you have quick and easy access to start enjoying the Caribbean Sea!
+Enjoy snorkeling and cliff jumping in this pristine spot or a casual paddleboard/kayak through its serene blue waters.
+We provide snorkel gear, kayaks, and paddleboards so you have quick and easy access to the Caribbean Sea!

 A short dinghy ride offers the solitary Sandy Island for the quintessential Caribbean experience.
 Another short ride gets you to Shoal Bay, the world famous white sand beach that has been listed as a “Top 5 Beaches in The World” numerous times.
 This beach will have you feeling relaxed and in vacation mode in no time!
 Nearby, the town of Sandy Ground has many great beachside restaurants and casual Caribbean nightlife.

 Day 3 | Savor the tranquillity on Anguilla’s surrounding islets